suprema-tech/ccapi_upstream/README.md

 #### Thread safety
 * The following methods are implemented to be thread-safe: `Session::sendRequest`, `Session::subscribe`, `Session::sendRequestByFix`, `Session::subscribeByFix`, `Session::setTimer`, all public methods in `Queue`.
+* If you choose to inject an external `boost::asio::io_context` to `ServiceContext`, the `boost::asio::io_context` has to run on a single thread to ensure thread safety.

 #### Enable library logging